MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_COVER_MQTT.md

 - UP: bool input to move the cover up.
 - DN: bool input to move the cover down.
 - PI: byte input, position to move cover to in automode.
 Automode can be enabled by maken UP and DN high simultaneous.
-- PRIO_UP: when high the cover will receive a constant signal to move up.
+- PRIO_UP: when high the cover will receive a constant signal to move up with a maximum time of twice `T_UD`.
 Usage: make covers move up in case of a fire alarm for example. (*)
-- PRIO_DN: when low the cover will receive a constant signal to move down. (*)
+- PRIO_DN: when low the cover will receive a constant signal to move down with a maximum time of twice `T_UD`. (*)

 (*) When high, all incomming MQTT commands will be ignored.